complex1tech/goyacc2/readme.md

     { $$ = $1 }
 ```

-Goyacc2 extends this functionaly and adds support for `field.type` syntax, and
+Goyacc2 extends this functionaly and adds support for `field:type` syntax,
-`$F` to access the field name, and `$T` to access the field type.
+and `$T` to access the field type.

 For example:
 ```